Skip to main content

 What positive changes will the project bring about?

-- Promotes climate resilience by preserving and adapting existing assets
+• Promotes climate resilience by reusing and adapting an existing listed building.

 How long will it run for?